altamira/altamira-bpm-manufacturing-bom-backward/README.md

     $ gremlin.bat
     $ gremlin> \l fabrica-db.groovy

-    b) Using POSTMAN Rest Client Chrome Plugin (db/fabrica-db.postman) or other rest client, import the request collection from db/fabrica-db.postman and run the script "Load Example Database" to load the data (needs [Neo4J Gremlin Extension Plugin](http://neo4j-contrib.github.io/gremlin-plugin) done in step 2)
+    b) Using POSTMAN Rest Client Chrome Plugin or other rest client, import the request collection from db/fabrica-db.postman and run the script "Load Example Database" to load the data.
+This option needs [Neo4J Gremlin Extension Plugin](http://neo4j-contrib.github.io/gremlin-plugin) done in step 2.
 ```

 4. Run the app: